-In panel (d), the covariate selected by OGA and POST-LASSO is the same: the baseline outcome for the math test.
+In panels (c) and (d) of Table 8, we increase the predictive power by 20% and 30%, respectively.
+All other aspects of the problem are identical to those in panel (b) of Table 7.
+In panel (d), the covariate selected by OGA and POST-LASSO is the same: the baseline outcome for the maths test.
 Panel (c) of Table 8 shows that even if we increase the predictive power of this variable by 20%, our procedure opts for not collecting it.
 In fact, it will only start choosing this covariate when its predictive power on the outcome is 30% higher than what we currently observe in the data.
 Therefore, in order to make it worthwhile to ever collect the baseline outcome as a covariate at its current cost, its predictive power on the outcome would have to be considerably high.